morphoorg/morpho/README.md

       virtualenv ~/path/to/the/virtualenvironment/env
       pip install .
-      pip install .[h5] #if you want to output h5 files
+      pip install .[h5] #if you want to output h5 files pip install .[all] #if you want everything available

   Once all the required packages are installed on the virtualenvironment, one can load it using